stirling-research-group/git-tutorial/README.md

 git branch -d <branch that was merged from if you want to delete it>
 ```
 ![Terminal with the main branch shown as active; "git merge branch-demo" called showing fast forward of two files; followed by a call to "git branch"; followed by a call to "git branch -d branch-demo" with a return saying the branch was deleted; followed by a call to "git branch" where only main remains.](./images/merge.png)

+## Best Practices Summary
+- Commit early and often so the commit message is specific.
+- Only commit the files directly associated with the commit.
+- Only commit code that is working or make clear what isn't working.
+- Don't use git for:
+    - Jupyter Notebooks
+    - CAD Files
+    - Data Files
+    - Any large files